gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

-To follow a consistent workflow every month, documentation changes involve the Product Managers, the developer who shipped the feature, and the Technical Writing team.
+To follow a consistent workflow every month, documentation changes involve the Product Managers, the developer who shipped the feature, and the technical writer for the DevOps stage.
 Each role is described below.

-The Documentation items in the GitLab CE/EE [Feature Proposal issue template](https://gitlab.com/gitlab-org/gitlab-ce/raw/template-improvements-for-documentation/.gitlab/issue_templates/Feature%20proposal.md) and default merge request template assist with following this process.
+The Documentation items in the GitLab CE/EE [Feature Proposal issue template](https://gitlab.com/gitlab-org/gitlab-ce/raw/template-improvements-for-documentation/.gitlab/issue_templates/Feature%20proposal.md) and default merge request template will assist you with following this process.

 ### 1. Product Manager's role

 The Product Manager (PM) should confirm or add the following items in the issue:

-- New or updated feature name, overview/description, and use cases, all required per the [Documentation structure and template](structure.md).
+- New or updated feature name, overview/description, and use cases, all required per the [Documentation structure and template](structure.md) (if applicable).
 - The documentation requirements for the developer working on the docs.
-  - What new page, new subsection of an existing page, or other update to an existing page/subsection is needed.
+  - What should the docs guide and enable the user to understand and accomplish?
+  - To this end, what new page(s) are needed, if any?
+What pages/subsections need updates?
+For any guide or instruction set, should it help address one or more use cases?
-  - Just one page/section/update or multiple (perhaps there's an end user and admin change needing docs, or we need to update a previously recommended workflow, or we want to link the new feature from various places; consider and mention all ways documentation should be affected.
+  - Consider user, admin, and API doc changes and additions.
+Consider whether we need to update a previously recommended workflow, or if we should link the new feature from various relevant places.
+Consider all ways documentation should be affected.
-  - Suggested title of any page or subsection, if applicable.
+  - Include suggested titles of any pages or subsections, if applicable.
 - Add the `Documentation` label to the issue.

 Anyone is welcome to draft the items above in the issue, but a product manager must review and update any such content whenever the issue is assigned a specific milestone, and finalize this content by the kickoff.